the-photographrr/mashithandu/nssce/readme.md

 Go to 'NSS College of Engineering' folder and create a file with your name, and add a sweet content about who you are within it.
 ```

-!
-Note that this repository is intended only for students of NSS College of Engineering

 ### Step4: Commit and push your file to your own repo

 ```